future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 ## Settings Tab

-A mismatch between the total number of levels and the number of levels in the implementation _configurations variable can lead to an error.
+A mismatch between the total number of levels and the number of levels in the implementation `_configurations` variable can lead to an error.

 ![](../assets/Settings_tab.png){loading=lazy}

-### Tournament
+### Test Meta

+**Is Tournament:**
-These options are only visible when the type of Freecode is set to Challenge.
+: This setting is only visible if when the type of Freecode is set to Challenge.
+When checked this setting turns the Challenge into a Tournament.

-Is Tournament: For an explanation of the difference between Challenge and tournament see: [Coding Community](../basics/Coding_Community.md)
+For an explanation of the difference between Challenge and Tournament see: [Coding Community](../basics/Coding_Community.md)

+**Number of players:**
+: This setting is only visible if "Is Tournament" is checked.
-Number of players: if isTournament this setting will determine the number of solution that will compete against each other in every run.
+This setting will determine the number of solution that will compete against each other in every run.

+**Is Freecode:**
+: This setting is only visible when the type of Freecode is set to Exercise.
+When checked this setting turns the Exercise into a Freecode.
+For an explanation of the difference between Exercise and Freecode see: [Coding Community](../basics/Coding_Community.md)

+**Difficulty:**
+: This is the displayed difficulty for the Freecode in the Freecode browser.

 ### Level Settings